- Vapor quality;

 The battery-life: it’s insane.

 But first, let's talk about its size and weight.

 Size & weight

 The Arizer Solo 2 is quite bulky for a portable vaporizer, and can definitely not be qualified as a true pocket-vape.

 To compare: it’s not as big as the MIGHTY (to be fair, the MIGHTY is probably the biggest and bulkiest portable vaporizer), and it does physically fit in my pocket.
 But it's quite a bit bigger than most other portable vaporizers.

 Keeping the Arizer Solo 2 in your pocket isn't very comfortable and this mostly has to do with its weight.
-It’s a very heavy vaporizer because it operates on a big and powerful battery).
+It’s a very heavy vaporizer because it operates on a big and powerful battery.

 Here are its exact dimensions:

 - 4.5 x 1.7 x 1 inches (11.4 x 4.3 x 2.5 cm)